evgenyneu/moa/README.md

 > "Lost, like the Moa is lost" - Maori proverb

-# Moa, an image downloader for Swift
+# Moa, an image downloader for iOS/Swift

-This is a `UIImageView` extension for downloading images.

 ## Usage

 ```Swift
 imageView.moa.url = "http://evgenii.com/bacteria.jpg"
 ```

 Setting `moa.url` will trigger the image download.
 The downloaded image will be assigned to the image view upon completion.